Complements of discriminants of real parabolic function singularities. II: The case of singularities

-The union of the contractible domains $V(l) \subset U(l)$ over all $l$ in this circle is a connected set that is $S(3)$-invariant.
+The union of the contractible domains $V(l) \subset U(l)$ over all $l \in L$ is a connected set that is $S(3)$-invariant.
 All of these domains consist of polynomials with $\mbox{Card}=844$.
 This proves the assertion of Theorem \ref{mthmp2} for the virtual components with $\mbox{Card}=844$.

 The union of all sets $W(l)$ also is $S(3)$-invariant.
-It is the space of a fiber bundle over the same circle, with the fiber $W(l)$ consisting of two contractible domains.
+It is the space of a fiber bundle over the circle $L / \Z_2$, with the fiber $W(l)$ consisting of two contractible domains.

-\begin{lemma} The monodromy over the cycle $L/\Z_2 \sim S^1$ permutes the two components of the sets $W(l)$ in the slices of the $D_4^-$ stratum at the corresponding polynomials $F(l)$. \end{lemma}
+\begin{lemma} The monodromy over the cycle $L/\Z_2 \sim S^1$ permutes the two components of the sets $W(l)$ in the orthogonal four-dimensional slices $U(l)$ of the $\{D_4^-\}$ stratum at the corresponding points $\{F(l)\}$. \end{lemma}